 Hospitals open doors to the public in major showcase event

-The Foundation Trust’s Annual General Meeting which will be held beforehand, at 1pm, in the Sovereign Lecture Theatre.
+The Foundation Trust’s Annual General Meeting will be held beforehand, at 1pm, in the Sovereign Lecture Theatre.
 The public are welcome to attend the AGM.